 Ceramic is the most common curling iron material, as it spreads heat evenly and smooths out the hair.
-They work especially well for thin hair types that can't handle high temperatures, as they heat hair from the inside out.
+They tend to work especially well for thin hair types that can't handle high temperatures.
 Collins says to go for a curling iron with a full ceramic plate versus just a ceramic coating.
 "The infrared heat goes deep into the hair quickly, so it locks in the moisture to create less damage," he explains.
 "Heat will be even and create a smooth, shiny surface."

-Used by professional hairstylists, titanium is the most durable, lightweight curling iron material and can hold high heat settings for longer.
+Used by professional hairstylists, titanium is purported to be the most durable, lightweight curling iron material and can hold high heat settings for longer.
 This material is ideal for thick hair types.
-"Titanium plates will heat up much quicker and are great for pros, but the heat from the outside in and for an inexperienced user could cause more damage over time," says Collins.
+"Titanium plates will heat up much quicker and are great for pros, but [it heats] from the outside in and for an inexperienced user could cause more damage over time," says Collins.

 Tourmaline Curling Iron

 While most hair aficionados find themselves choosing between titanium versus ceramic curling irons, several other materials are available.
-Made from the stone of the same name, tourmaline curling irons emit negative ions to combat dull, dry, frizzy hair.
+Made from the stone of the same name, tourmaline curling irons are meant to emit negative ions to combat dull, dry, frizzy hair.
 It's great for thicker hair types that are difficult to manage.
 Collins says that when you use a tourmaline iron, it reacts with the positive ions in your hair to balance your hair, leaving it looking very smooth and shiny.

 Gold-Plated Curling Iron

 Gold-plated technology was used in the early days of flat irons.
 For curling irons, this material can tolerate high heat settings for an extended period.
 They're best for coarse or thick hair, but Collins notes that this is the least preferred option as it does not balance the heat evenly over the blade.

 3/4-inch Barrel Curling Iron